OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-41.md

 and the seven years of famine began, just as Joseph had foretold.
 There was famine in all the other lands, but in the entire land of Egypt, there was food.

 ## Genesis 41:55
 When all Egypt began to feel the famine, the people cried to Pharaoh for food.
-Then Pharaoh told all the Egyptians, “Go to Joseph and do what he tells you.”
+Then Pharaoh instructed all the Egyptians, “Go to Joseph and do what he tells you.”

 ## Genesis 41:56
-When the famine had spread over the whole country, Joseph opened all the storehouses and sold grain to the Egyptians, for the famine was severe throughout Egypt.
+As the famine spread across the entire country, Joseph opened all the storehouses and sold grain to the Egyptians, for the famine was severe throughout Egypt.

 ## Genesis 41:57
-And all the world came to Egypt to buy grain from Joseph, because the famine was severe everywhere.
+And people from all over the world came to Egypt to buy grain from Joseph, because the famine was severe everywhere.